britram/pins/draft-trammell-inip-pins.md

 ### Dynamic Consistency

-When an Authority makes changes to an Association, every query for a given Subject must give either the new valid result or a previously valid result, with known and predictable bounds on "how previously".
+When an Authority makes changes to an Association, every query for a given Subject returns either the new valid result or a previously valid result, with known and predictable bounds on "how previously".
 Given that additions of, changes to, and deletions of associations may have different operational causes, different bounds may apply to different operations.

-The time-to-live (TTL) on a resource record provides a mechanism for expiring old resource records in the DNS protocol as implemented.
+The time-to-live (TTL) on a resource record in DNS provides a mechanism for expiring old resource records.
 We note that this mechanism makes additions to the system propagate faster than changes and deletions, which may not be a desirable property.

 ### Explicit Inconsistency

 Some techniques require giving different answers to different queries, even in the absence of changes: the stable state of the namespace is not globally consistent.
-This inconsistency should be explicit: a querier should be able to know that an answer might be dependent on its identity, network location, or other factors.
+This inconsistency should be explicit: a querier can know that an answer might be dependent on its identity, network location, or other factors.

 One example of such desirable inconsistency is the common practice of "split horizon" DNS, where an organization makes internal names available on its own